Tahoe East Shore Trail: What to Know Before You Go

 Beach Access Points: Bring a towel!
 The East Shore Trail offers 11 beach access points for a cool, refreshing mid-trail swim, including safer and easier access to the popular Hidden Beach.
 Bike racks along the path offer a secure place to lock up a bike or stroller.

 Dogs: The trail is pet friendly, so leashed four-legged family members are welcome.
-Keep in mind the path does get very hot during peak sunlight hours as there is very little shade.
+Keep in mind the path does get very hot during peak sunlight hours as there is very little shade, especially on the long bridge.
 Dogs are not recommended during hot summer days.
 And, don’t forget to pick up after your pup.

 Vista Points: There are 16 vista points along the path that offer beautiful rest stops to get off the path and enjoy the views.
 While there, take the time to read the inscriptions vista point donors wrote on their Tahoe-shaped plaques.